cmackeen/cmackeen.github.io/docs/projects/supratmos.md

 autonomous dirigibles.

 ## Module Engineering and Geometry of HCP Tetrahedron
+9/25/2019
+{: .fw-300 }
+As a preamble: in the yet-to-be published Payload Analysis round 2, I explore partial filling of balloons at sea level.
+In the 1st round of analysis my model was based on slight pressurization (*very* slight) of a balloon at mean sea-level (MSL), with constant one-way venting of hydrogen to maintain near-equilibrium pressure; this leads to a constant volume.
+I explored (but have not shared) what payload vs altitude looks like when you partially fill the baloon, so it expands in volume upon rising.
+I aim to have expansion until around 9km altitude, and I found this can be done with ~40% initial fill.
+Moving forward....

 What if we did not cover each balloon with a flame-proof system to stymie sympathetic detonation?
-I first look to hexagonal close-packing and find that packing spherical balloons in a regular tetrahedron may minimize surface area of our flame-proof system.
-Below I show a model (using babylonjs) of 4 balloons covered by a tetrahedron, with one side removed so that we can peer inside.
-Go ahead, clock and drag around!
+I first look to hexagonal close-packing and find that packing spherical balloons in a regular tetrahedron  minimizes surface area of our flame-proof system.
+Below I show a model (using babylon-js) of 4 balloons covered by a tetrahedron, with one side removed so that we can peer inside.
+Go ahead, click and drag around!
+[Shift+Scroll-wheel zooms in window].
+In the future I will cut the points of the tetrahedron to approach a polyhedron resmbling a round-corner tetrahedron.
+The plane-geometry needed to make this model turns into too much of a side-track task.

 {% include hcp_tetra_3D.html %}

+This visual simulation of a module is of great help.
+I call it a HCP-tetrahedron of 4 balloons, or HCP-tet4 for short.
+Well, was my intuition correct: do payload calculations agree?
+I included a new method under my 'dirgible' class that calculates the payload for n balloons surrounded by a regular tetrahedron of flame-proof material.
+The following plot shows payload vs total volume of hydrogen, and also includes the fact that the balloons are slack at MSL.
+That is, the flame proof framework is large and allows expansion of inner balloons until alt=8km.

+{% include pload_hcp_v_4bal.html %}

+For reference, I have a chart showing tetrahedra height for volume of H₂.
+Again keep in mind that the balloons are only filled 40% at MSL.

+{% include ref_tetedge_v_h2vol.html %}

+It is clear the advantage in this simple compromise between safety and payload: not every balloon needs to be covered.
+This is just one example of a realistic approach, but there are many ways to pack spheres and protect them from each other.
+Different packing methods and architecture can simultaneously provide safety systems and structural integrity to an airship.
+For the time being, I aim to focus on empricial testing of flame-proof systems as I am convinced of the lift potential of such a craft.

 ## Payload Analysis round 1
 9/25/2019